anhcraft/config/docs/Internal.md

 | `AbstractList`         | AbstractList |

 ### Normalization
 For container types such as ones in the Collections API, normalization relies on the actual type of each element in the container.
 This may result in variance of simple objects.
-Therefore, for simple types, an array is dynamically-typed, and a K-V container has no restriction on the value type (except that the key must be a string)
+Therefore, for simple types, an array is dynamically-typed, and a K-V container has no fixed restriction on the value type (the key must be a string and the value must be simple typed)

 ### Denormalization
 - Classes use generics to take advantage of type variables, for example, a `List<String>` means to store `String` only.
 At compile-time, type erasure happens, and there is no restriction of parameter types at runtime.
 Without knowing the actual type, it is impossible to denormalize into a container because there is no way to know its payload type.
 For example: